openvinotoolkit/nncf/examples/torch/README.md

 ```

 ### Results
-Please see compression results for PyTorch classification at our [Model Zoo page](../../../docs/ModelZoo.md).
+Please see compression results for PyTorch models at our [Model Zoo page](../../../docs/ModelZoo.md).